-How Long is Vaped THC Detectable in Urine?
+How Long Does THC From Vaping Last in Urine?

 When it comes to vape, you’re in great company – indeed, marijuana is arguably the most popular drug on the market, despite the fact that it’s still federally illegal.
 There has been a recent movement to legalize cannabis and marijuana, and many states have now legalized marijuana for medicinal purposes on a state law level.
 Some states have even legalized cannabis as a recreational drug.
 However, despite the fact that the consumption of cannabis is now legal in many states, it’s still important to consider that your employer is perfectly entitled to request you undergo a urine test to find out if you’ve been taking cannabis.

 Is My Employer Allowed to Ask for a Urine Sample for THC?

 Arguably, this is something that’s incredibly distressing for many people.
 Indeed, many cannabis users do so discretely, even though it is legal, for the stigma that can be associated.
 So, the privacy invasion is something that many people take great offense to – but, for the time being, at least, your employer is still entitled to request this information.
 Drug tests are common aspects of modern employment regulations, and if you’re asked to provide a urine sample to test for THC in your urine, you’ll still need to comply.

 This can, of course, raise numerous questions in and of itself.
 One of the biggest questions that people have regarding providing a urine sample is, how long will THC remain in my system?
 How long after consuming cannabis – be it vaped or otherwise – will THC be present and detectable in my urine sample?
 And how does THC even end up in a urine sample, to begin with, since it’s surely meant to work in the brain to produce the beneficial psychological effects of cannabis such as relaxation, a sense of euphoria, and the like?

 Will Marijuana Vape Cause Drug Tests to Show Positive Results?